Skip to main content

 • Bankruptcy: A company can place itself into bankruptcy or be placed by a creditor.
 A trustee is assigned and may take possession and sell the company’s property.

-• Ceased operations: When an AER-licensed company has contacted us to indicate that it cannot continue operations and has no remaining staff to oversee and supervise its AER-licensed assets.
-The AER confirms that the company will not place itself into bankruptcy or be placed into receivership by a lender or secured creditor.
+• Ceased operations: An AER-licensed company has contacted us to indicate that it cannot continue operations and has no remaining staff to oversee and supervise its AER-licensed infrastructure.

 • Notice of Intention to Make a Proposal: A company may restructure by preparing and submitting a formal proposal to its creditors to avoid bankruptcy.
-If a company does not file a proposal or it is rejected by its creditors, the company is assigned to bankruptcy.
+If a company does not file a proposal or it is rejected by its creditors, the company may be assigned to bankruptcy.